leftathome/chef-workflow-tasklib/README.md

   versions.
 This has some implications:

-    * Tools like `berkshelf` and `librarian` and `foodcritic` (all add-ins to the normal workflow) have hard dependencies on earlier versions of chef.
+    * Tools like `berkshelf` and `librarian` and `foodcritic` (all add-ins to the default workflow) have hard dependencies on earlier versions of chef.
       The tasks that integrate these take this into account, but **you must install the gems separately and manually to use them**.